-Introducing a four-day, no-wage workweek would be a cure-all.
-In addition to drastically reducing the carbon footprint, it would also contribute to achieving the climate goals needed by the planet.
+The introduction of a four-day working week with no loss of pay would be a lifesaver.
+In addition to drastically reducing the carbon footprint, it would also help achieve the climate goals needed by the planet.

 One study found that moving to a four-day work week by 2025 would reduce emissions by more than 20%.
-The equivalent of taking the entire fleet of private fuel cars off the road.
+The equivalent of taking the entire fleet of private fuel-powered cars off the road.

 Short week, long benefits

-Advocates say shorter working hours would create jobs, improve people's mental and physical health, and strengthen families and communities.
+Supporters say reducing working hours would create jobs, improve people's mental and physical health and strengthen families and communities.

-The change could prevent a sharp rise in post-Covid pandemic unemployment.
+The change could prevent a sharp increase in unemployment post-Covid pandemic.
 And it would be sustainable.
-Most larger companies would be able to cope with change with greater productivity.
-Or maybe a slight (upward, of course) price tweak.
+Most larger companies would be able to cope with the change with increased productivity.
+Or maybe a slight adjustment (upward, obviously) in prices.

 Research on the work week

-A systematic review, which takes the UK as a model, noted that even a four-day workweek could play a key role in addressing the escalation of the climate emergency.
+A systematic review, which uses the UK as a model, noted that a four-day working week could also play a key role in tackling the escalating climate emergency.

 Less energy consumption in the workplace, fewer transport emissions, less commuting.